 - Trauma assessments

 At times when physical causes of the pain are the culprit, there are other medical solutions available, such as prescription medications.
 Prescription medication can sometimes be a useful tool while working toward a more permanent solution for ongoing pain.

 Pain relievers, muscle relaxers, and anti-inflammatory medications can be used to reduce pain and inflammation associated with radicular pain patterns.
 Steroid and oral injections can also be helpful.

-This surgery removes lumbar herniated disc material that is pressing on the nerve root or spinal cord.
-It can be done as a microdiscectomy, a less invasive method that uses a microscope to view the discs and nerves.
+This surgery removes lumbar herniated disc material that’s pressing on the nerve root or spinal cord.
+It can also be done as a microdiscectomy, a less invasive method that uses a microscope to view the discs and nerves.

 Laser Debridement and Facet Thermal Ablation